Once You Go Dark Matter, You Never Go Latter

-[November 2014 Update: The last public visits to this thing hvae come and gone.
-Yale is dismantling the accelorator, as its usefulness has run its course.
-Oh well, you missed out.]
+The last public visits to this thing have come and gone.
+Yale is dismantling the accelerator, as its usefulness has run its course.
+Oh well, you missed out.

 My final stop during the special inauguration day of Yale’s 23rd president took me to the outskirts of campus and up to the Wright physics lab.
 Yeah, weird, I know.

 I had planned to go up the never-open Harkness Tower but upon seeing the nearly 2-hour wait to do so, I moved on to plan B. With a bunch of nerds.

 I actually learned a lot during the 45 minute tour, led by four different PhD nuclear and/or particle and/or astro-physicists.
 It was a bit daunting, actually.
 The most amazing part of it all was the fact that there were about 30 other people joining me for the tour.

 A tour of the physics lab.
 I was here because of the promise that I would, “Look inside the accelerator and learn about dark matter, neutrinos, and nuclear astrophysics.”
 I guess they meant I would “look inside” the lab, not the giant tandem Van de Graaff accelerator.
 Oh well.